Mui Ne, Vietnam

 People living in Mui Ne were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Mui Ne, it's essential to pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sundresses, as well as a light jacket or sweater for cooler evenings.
 Don't forget to pack a good pair of walking shoes for exploring, and sandals or flip-flops for the beach.
 Swimwear is a must, as Mui Ne is famous for its beautiful beaches.
 Also, pack a hat, sunglasses, and plenty of sunscreen to protect yourself from the sun.
 Bring along any prescription medications you may need, as well as a basic first aid kit.
 It's also a good idea to pack insect repellent and any necessary vaccinations for tropical diseases.
 If you plan on working or studying, don't forget to pack your laptop, charger, and any other necessary electronics.
 Remember to bring a power adapter for Vietnam's type A, C, or D outlets.
 Pack a reusable water bottle to stay hydrated and help reduce plastic waste.
 Bring enough cash for your initial days, and remember to inform your bank about your move to ensure your cards work overseas.
 Pack important documents like your passport, visa, driver's license, and any necessary work or study documents.
-Lastly, consider packing a few comfort items from home, like your favorite snacks or books, to help you settle into your new home," wrote one member in Mui Ne.
+Lastly, consider packing a few comfort items from home, like your favorite snacks or books, to help you settle into your new home," said one expat who made the move to Mui Ne.

 Where should I setup a bank account in Mui Ne?